salma-emara/aps105-book/textbook/chapters/chapter08-dynamic-memory-allocation/why-how-dynamic-alloc.md

         In line $26$, we finally return the average to the `main`.
 When we return to the `main`, all local variables including `myArray` will disappear from the stack. **However, the dynamically allocated memory will still exist in the heap.** We cannot access this array anymore because we lost the variable holding the address of the first element.
 There is truly no way we can reach this dynamically allocated space.
 This phenomena is referred to as **memory leak**, where we lost access to a memory space that was reserved for a variable/array.

         **Solution:** You need to free/deallocate the memory space before returning from the function, even if it were the `main` function.
-Otehrwise, you will be using up the heap, and eventually exhausting it, and there will be no space left in the heap.
+Otherwise, you will be using up the heap, and eventually exhausting it, and there will be no space left in the heap.
         ````

     * `free`: To free dynamically allocated memory, you need to use `free` function from `stdlib.h`.
 The prototype of free is: